ashishkumarqait/sdk-php/README.md

 Should be written, and will include what services are available.

+Currently available services can be found by looking [here](/src/Services/ServiceFactory.php#L27).

 ## Request Options

 When creating a client, you pay pass an array of options to further configure the client.
 If you require a per-request configuration, the individual service methods will also accept this optional array.